 There’s a lot that vacation homes offer: a change of scenery, a chance to get away — even extra income in the case of rental properties.
 They also require a different type of home insurance coverage.

 Second home insurance is coverage for properties separate from your primary residence.
 This could take the form of a condo you use as a rental property or a vacation home you escape to during the summer months.
-Because second home insurance covers residencies you don’t live in full time, which can increase threats like burglary, fires and other hazards, insuring a second home is typically deemed “riskier” than insuring your main residence.
+Because second home insurance covers residencies you don’t live in full time, which can increase threats like burglary, fires and other hazards, insurance for a second home is typically deemed “riskier” than insuring your main residence.
 You may also need additional coverage depending on your second home’s location, it’s contents, along with other factors.

 Typically, you can’t insure two homes — such as your primary residence and your second home — under one insurance policy, given they’re prone to different risk factors.
 To protect the structure of your second home and the valuables inside, you’ll likely need to buy a separate home insurance policy.

 Most basic home insurance policies, including second home policies, will have dwelling coverage; some options include both dwelling and belongings coverage.
 Of course, you can add additional coverage to these policies based on your second home’s at-risk factors in the form of insurance riders.
+You can see what coverage your policy already includes by looking at the insurance binder given to you by your provider.

 In terms of liability coverage, you’ll want to see if your primary residence’s liability insurance can extend to your second home.
 This will protect you if someone is injured in your second home, like if a guest falls down the stairs or trips off your porch.
 Also, double-check that your liability coverage extends to risks posed by potential items at your second property, such as fire pits, hot tubs or in-ground pools.